Attendance and Absences

 We have to keep a record of absences by law.

 If your child is absent for any reason, we request that you phone the school on the morning of his/her absence and inform us.
 When your child returns to school a letter must be sent to explain the absence.
 This will be kept with our attendance records.
 If you do not inform us of your child’s absence, we will issue a letter asking for the reason.
 If we do not receive a reply, the absence will be logged as unauthorised.
-Please note that it is the school’s policy to deem all holiday requests as being unauthorized.
-Only in exceptional circumstances will a holiday request be authorized.
+Please note that it is the school’s policy to deem all holiday requests as being unauthorised.
+Only in exceptional circumstances will a holiday request be authorised.

 What are the effects of absenteeism:

-90% and under absenteeism is designated as persistent non attendance. putting 90% attendance under the microscope:
+90% and under absenteeism is designated as persistent non attendance.
+Putting 90% attendance under the microscope: